pointOfive/Home/Bio/README.md

 I moved to Austin to join the [Switchgrass Biofuel Crop Program](https://sites.cns.utexas.edu/juenger_lab/home) at the [University of Texas](https://integrativebio.utexas.edu) so I could be a part of, and contribute to a long term research program.
-At UT I was a part of an increadibly strong team of postdocs and graduate students with very diverse backgrounds ranging from molecular biology, ecology, botony, plant physiology, and field managers to myself (who provided [Bioinformatic](https://github.com/pointOfive/Examples/tree/master/Compute#open-source-tools) and [Statistical](https://github.com/pointOfive/Examples/tree/master/Papers#publications) support to the lab).
+At UT I was a part of an incredibly strong team of postdocs and graduate students with very diverse backgrounds ranging from molecular biology, ecology, botany, plant physiology, and field managers to myself (who provided [Bioinformatic](https://github.com/pointOfive/Examples/tree/master/Compute#open-source-tools) and [Statistical](https://github.com/pointOfive/Examples/tree/master/Papers#publications) support to the lab).
 The combined expertise in the lab comprised a molecular marker based crop development program